mediafellows/mediafellows.github.io/collections/_jobs/20211024_mediafellows-Fronend_Developer_Ad.md

 <h2>That's your opportunity ...</h2>
           <p>
-mediafellows is looking for a <strong>Frontend Developer</strong> who can demonstrate comprehensive knowledge of the JavaScript programming language as well as popular JavaScript Frameworks such React Native, and has already gained experience with developing complex single-page web applications in a professional capacity.
+mediafellows is looking for a <strong>Frontend Developer</strong> who can demonstrate comprehensive knowledge of the JavaScript programming language as well as popular JavaScript Frameworks such React JS, and has already gained experience with developing complex single-page web applications in a professional capacity.
 As a <strong>Frontend Develper</strong> who will contribute to the development of our sophisticated SaaS solution “MediaStore”, an online B2B platform for marketing and distribution of audiovisual content – covering content management, video screening, contracting, and fulfillment.
 Some of the largest studios, broadcasters, and distributors from around the world rely on our platform solution.
         </p>
         <p>
 This is a unique position to work at the forefront of the transformation of the media industry from on-prem to cloud-based workflows.
 We look for a new colleague with skill, passion, humor, and a decent sense of responsibility who help us raise our solution to the next level with state-of-the-art web technologies.